oqusous/Kickstarter_project/README.md

 ![Features Pair PLot](plot_downloads/pairplots.png)

+## Target
+The target was 'state' which shows whether the project was  successful, failed, suspended, live, or cancelled.
+The live, cancelled and suspended states were eliminated as it was difficult to determine the reason for for cancellation/suspension and live projects have no outcome yet.

+## Modelling
 The following models were run:
 - Baseline model of dummyclassifier used which gave 63% accuracy
 - Random Forest with hyperparameter tuning using iterations and AUC vs Parameter range plots